JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation Notes/Front-End.md

 <p>&nbsp;&nbsp;&nbsp;&nbsp;This is a simple page compoennt containing only the navbar compoent at the top, followed by a central card container containing the HouseHomies logo, followed by paragraphs of text explaining more about the platform.</p>

 ![image](https://user-images.githubusercontent.com/74371711/117004989-a243c680-acde-11eb-80aa-f42d6939dd98.png)

-talk about the template
-walk through all pages
-methods we used